Factors of 40

 Factor Pairs of 40

-The factor pairs of 40 are the pairs of integers that multiply together to give 40.
-These include both positive and negative combinations.
-The positive factor pairs of 40 are (1, 40), (2, 20), (4, 10), (5, 8), and the negative factor pairs are (-1, -40), (-2, -20), (-4, -10), (-5, -8).
-Knowing the factor pairs of 40 is useful for learning multiplication, division, and understanding concepts such as the greatest common factor and prime factorization.
+The factor pairs of 40 represent all the ways two numbers can multiply to result in 40.
+The positive pairs are (1, 40), (2, 20), (4, 10), (5, 8), and the negative ones are (-1, -40), (-2, -20), (-4, -10), (-5, -8).
+Each pair is a mirror of how numbers work together in multiplication.
+Learning about factor pairs strengthens your understanding of multiplication, division, and number patterns, and connects to topics like the greatest common factor and prime numbers.
+You can also explore how factor pairs relate to the greatest common factor and prime factorization for deeper understanding.

 Positive Factor Pairs of 40: